-In this Compensation Discussion and Analysis section, in the executive compensation tables and notes thereto in the "Executive Compensation" section below and elsewhere in this proxy statement, (1) "Named Officers" refers to William R. Thomas, our Chairman of the Board and Chief Executive Officer; Gary L. Thomas, our President and Chief Operating Officer; Timothy K. Driggers, our Executive Vice President and Chief Financial Officer; Lloyd W. Helms, Jr., one of our Executive Vice Presidents, Exploration and Production; and Michael P. Donaldson, our Executive Vice President, General Counsel and Corporate Secretary; (2) "peer group," "peer companies," "peer group companies" or similar phrases refers to the companies identified under "Compensation Process - Compensation Assessment Tools" below, except as otherwise specified or indicated herein; (3) all stock information shown has been adjusted to reflect our two-for-one stock split (in the form of a stock dividend) which was effective March 31, 2014; and (4) certain of the measures referenced below and identified with an asterisk (\) are non-GAAP measures, for which reconciliations to comparable GAAP measures and related discussion is included in Annex A. A glossary of certain terms is also included in Annex A.
+In this Compensation Discussion and Analysis section, in the executive compensation tables and notes thereto in the "Executive Compensation" section below and elsewhere in this proxy statement, (1) "Named Officers" refers to William R. Thomas, our Chairman of the Board and Chief Executive Officer; Gary L. Thomas, our President; Lloyd W. Helms, Jr., our Chief Operating Officer; Timothy K. Driggers, our Executive Vice President and Chief Financial Officer; and Michael P. Donaldson, our Executive Vice President, General Counsel and Corporate Secretary; (2) "peer group," "peer companies," "peer group companies" or similar phrases refers to the companies identified under "Compensation Process - Compensation Assessment Tools" below, except as otherwise specified or indicated herein; and (3) certain of the measures referenced below and identified with an asterisk () are non-GAAP measures, for which reconciliations to comparable GAAP measures and related discussion is included in Annex A. A glossary of certain terms is also included in Annex A.